RUGS - TOOLS AND ACCESSORIES: CUTTING GUIDES AND GAUGES

 The "Cuteesie" Safety Cutter

 The "Cuteesie" safety cutter fitted on top of a wooden cutting gauge and sliced the wool while holding it in position on the gauge.
 This gave a uniform, precise cut.
 The blade was mounted on the centre-line of a slot that was wide enough to accommodate a wooden cutting gauge.
 The cutter and its slip-case were covered in red fabric-covered card, much like a book binding.
-(I wasn't able to find a contemporary advert for this gadget)

 Combined Cutter and Wool Holder